Prohelion/prohelion.github.io/_documentation/Profinity/Profiles.md

 `/Documents/Prohelion/Profinity/Profiles`

-While it is possible to edit the profile file directly we do not recomend you do so.
+While it is possible to edit the profile file directly we do not recommend you do so.

 Storing the file in this way makes it easy to share a Profile and if it makes sense if your environment, profiles can be stored on network drives or other shares such as Google Drive or Dropbox.